Explicit convergence bounds for Metropolis Markov chains: isoperimetry, spectral gaps and profiles: Conductance profile, spectral profile, and mixing time bounds

 \end{lem}

-We note a similarity between the consequences of the spectral profile and the so-called `super-Poincaré' inequalities of \citet{wang2000functional}.
-See Proposition~\ref{prop:spec-to-super} in Appendix~\ref{sec:Proofs-of-auxiliary} for some details on this connection, which may be known among experts, but does not appear to have been explicitly documented.

 Our final result in this section shows how the conductance profile can be used to deduce bounds on convergence of $P$.
 We build on previous work, particularly \citet{goel2006mixing} in the discrete setting and \citet{chenJMLR:v21:19-441} on general state spaces with `restricted' conductance profiles. \begin{thm} Let $P$ be a positive, $\pi$-reversible Markov kernel with $\Phi_{P}^{*}>0$, $\mu\ll\pi$ a probability measure, and $\varepsilon_{{\rm Mix}}\in\left(0,8\right)$.
-To ensure
+To ensure $\chi^{2}(\mu P^{n},\pi)\leqslant\varepsilon_{{\rm Mix}}$, it suffices to take